 Best times to visit Amsterdam are during tulip season in April, summer when the weather is mild and warm and fall until the end of October.
 If you want to see all the attractions we would suggest staying between 4 to 5 days.
 The key event is King’s Day in April, celebrated with flea markets, outdoor concerts and an abundance of orange, the national color.
 Also, consider visiting Rotterdam and Delft by train – that will be a unique experience to remember.

-All in all, you will definitely enjoy this colorful, tolerant, different and lovely European center you will not easily forget.
+All in all, you will definitely enjoy this colorful, tolerant, different and lovely European city you will not easily forget.